ALICE PETTWAY

 Photo credit: Una Zhu

-Alice Pettway is the author of The Time of Hunger (2017), Moth (2019), Station Lights (2021) and Dawn Chorus (forthcoming 2023).
-Her poetry has appeared in AGNI, The Bitter Oleander, The Colorado Review, Poet Lore, Rattle, River Styx, The Southern Review, The Threepenny Review and many other respected publications.
-She is a former Chulitna Artist fellow, Lily Peter fellow and Art Omi: Writers resident.
-Pettway lives and writes near Seattle, Washington.
+Alice Pettway is the author of Dawn Chorus (2023), Station Lights (2021), Moth (2019), and The Time of Hunger (2017), all from Salmon Poetry, and a chapbook, Barbed Wire and Bedclothes (2009), from Spire Poetry.
+Her work has appeared in AGNI, the North American Review, Rattle, River Styx, The Southern Review, The Threepenny Review and many other respected publications.
+She is a former Chulitna artist fellow and Art Omi: Writers resident.
+Pettway currently lives and writes in Santiago de Chile.